salahnomad/salahnomad.github.io/content/cultural-bridges/tech/cybercafe-digital-scarcity/index.md

 ---

 ### The Scarcity Paradox
 That struggling cybercafé gave me more than any fiber-optic connection ever could.
-It taught me what my ancestors knew: **True abundance grows from disciplined constraints**.
+It taught me what my ancestors knew through [financial constraints]({{< relref "/resources/nomad-finance/olive-grove-economy" >}}): **True abundance grows from disciplined constraints**.

 > "We don't need faster internet.
 We need deeper intention."
 > – Salah Nomad